You are here

 - ICD-10-AM Codes: E88.0

-Alpha-1 antitrypsin deficiency means a genetic disorder of plasma protein metabolism, heritable in an autosomal codominant pattern, which is characterised by reduced serum levels of alpha-1 antitrypsin.
+Alpha-1 antitrypsin deficiency is an autosomal co-dominant genetic disorder of plasma protein metabolism.
+It results in reduced serum levels of alpha-1 antitrypsin (AAT), a protease inhibitor.
 Common clinical manifestations include emphysema and cirrhosis of the liver.

 Additional diagnoses covered by SOP

 Current understanding of the natural history of Alpha-1 antitrypsin deficiency is patchy, with some aspects being reasonably clear and others still murky.
 Within the first two decades of life, liver dysfunction is the major threat to the health of affected individuals, and pulmonary dysfunction is not a major concern.
 Beyond the first two to three decades of life, the natural history of individuals with severe deficiency of AAT is less clear.
-But available estimates of the yearly decline in FEV1 among smokers range from as low as 42 to as high as 317 mL per year, compared with 44 to 110 mL per year in nonsmokers or ex-smokers.
 The prevalence of COPD among subjects with severe AAT deficiency has been estimated to be 75 to 85 percent, with liver disease occurring in 12 to 16 percent.